 PS If you want to try to learn to weave ketupat yourself, here’s a slower instructional video…

 Note: The photo at the top of the page is from Happyhomemaker88’s Virtual Home on a post for Ketupat & Beef Rendang from Malaysia.
 She talks about how Ketupat is eaten in Malaysia…

 Ketupat is compressed rice cooked in little cases made from young coconut leaves.
 Rice is filled up to at the opening at the top of the ketupat cases up to 2/3 full and boiled for 3 hours.
 It is very fragrant and is usually served with traditional Malay Beef Rendang (which has been cooked for hours), Serunding (Dried Spicy Meat Floss) and Kuah Kacang (Peanut Sauce like those served with Satay).
 The dishes can keep for a few days, and are typical fare for the Hari Raya festival (or Id Mubarak as other countries know it ).

 Many thanks to everyone for sharing!

-This artilce was posted on Saturday, December 12th, 2009 at 4:14 pm and is filed under Countries & Cultures, Cuisine, Eid'l Fitr, Holidays Around the World, Indonesia, Indonesian Cuisine, Ketupat, Mama Lisa, Recipes of the World, YouTube.
+This article was posted on Saturday, December 12th, 2009 at 4:14 pm and is filed under Countries & Cultures, Cuisine, Eid'l Fitr, Holidays Around the World, Indonesia, Indonesian Cuisine, Ketupat, Mama Lisa, Recipes of the World, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.